 Carolyn Ng, Thurgood Marshall School of Law, 2013-14 Competition

 The four teams with the highest brief scores will receive coaching from their mentors to prepare for the semi-final round of oral arguments.
-The quarter-finalist team with the highest-scoring brief will be deemed “Best Brief” and each team member will receive $1,000.
-(The team with the Best Brief will be announced following the final round of oral arguments.)
+The quarter-finalist team with the highest-scoring brief will be awarded “Best Brief” and each team member will receive $1,000.
+(The team with the Best Brief will be announced following the final round of oral arguments during the Annual Conference.)
 The four teams will compete in the semi-final round of oral arguments during the Forum’s Annual Conference.
 (In addition to complimentary registration to attend the Forum’s Annual Conference, all semi-finalists also will receive round trip transportation and four night’s hotel stay during the Annual Conference.)
 The four students with the highest combined brief and semi-final oral argument scores (without regard to team assignment) will compete in the final round of oral arguments during the Annual Conference before a panel of sitting appellate judges.
 For the final round of oral arguments, the finalists will be randomly assigned to represent appellant or appellee (resulting in new team assignments) and will be randomly assigned an issue to argue.

-The team with the highest-scoring highest score for the final round of oral arguments will be the winner of the Competition.
+The team with the highest score for the final round of oral arguments will be the winner of the Competition.
 Each member of the winning team will receive $750.
 The finalist with the highest score for the final round of oral argument will be deemed “Best Oralist” and will receive $1,500.
 All students who attend the Annual Conference will have the opportunity to network with practicing media law attorneys from across the country and attend engaging and informative panels.

 APPLICATIONS, BRIEFING, ORAL ARGUMENT